IHSS Timesheet Generator & Weekly Hours Planner

 What is the weekly maximum and why does it matter?

 Your weekly maximum is the most hours you can claim in any single Sunday-through-Saturday workweek, regardless of which pay period those days fall in.
 For providers with one recipient, the standard cap is 70 hours and 45 minutes per week.
 Providers with two or more recipients are capped at 66 hours per week.
 Providers with an approved exemption — such as a live-in family member (Exemption 1) or extraordinary circumstances (Exemption 2) — may work up to 90 hours per week, up to a maximum of 360 hours per month.
-The eTimesheets portal will automatically reject any timesheet that exceeds your weekly cap, so planning ahead is essential.

 What is a “split week” and why is it the most common source of errors?

 A split week happens when a Sunday-through-Saturday workweek crosses the 15th of the month — meaning some days fall in Period 1 and some fall in Period 2.
 Your weekly maximum applies to the entire week combined, across both periods.
 Many providers unknowingly enter their full authorized hours into Period 1 for those days, then try to enter more hours for the same week in Period 2, which pushes them over their weekly cap and triggers a rejection.
-The planner automatically identifies split weeks and distributes hours correctly across both periods.
+The IHSS Timesheet Generator automatically identifies split weeks and distributes hours correctly across both periods.

 What is a “carryover week” and does it affect my timesheet?